Land-Based Casinos in California: The Complete 2026 Guide

 If you have never been to a California casino before, here are the things I wish someone had told me on my first trip.

-Cash works, ATMs work, but ATM fees are high.
-Most California casinos charge $5 to $7 in ATM fees, plus your bank’s fees on top.
+Cash works, ATMs work, but most California casinos charge $5 to $7 in ATM fees plus your bank’s fees on top.
 If you know how much you want to play with, hit your bank before you go.

-The drive can be long.
-California is a big state, and the casinos are mostly located outside the major cities on tribal land.
-Pechanga is 90 minutes from downtown LA in good traffic, and traffic on the 15 freeway south on a Friday afternoon is rarely good.
+California is a big state and the casinos are mostly outside the major cities on tribal land.
+Pechanga is 90 minutes from downtown LA in good traffic, and the 15 freeway south on a Friday afternoon is rarely good.
 Plan accordingly.

 Complete List of California Casinos